|Nutritional Guidelines (per serving)|

 |Dietary Fiber 1g||3%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Pearl meatballs (珍珠丸子) are a classic Chinese banquet and party appertizer.
-While this is a meatball in the sense it’s a ball of meat, because we cover it in a layer of glutinous rice (otherwise known as sticky rice) we give it a much more attractive name of “Pearl Meatball”.
-This is because the rice looks translucent and the colour and shape of the meatballs looks like a pearl.
+Pearl meatballs (珍珠丸子) are a classic Chinese banquet and party appetizer.
+While this is a meatball in the sense it’s a ball of meat because we cover it in a layer of glutinous rice (otherwise known as sticky rice) we give it a much more attractive name of “Pearl Meatball”.
+This is because the rice looks translucent and the color and shape of the meatballs looks like a pearl.

 His wife made these pearl meatballs before a battle for his army and hope to cheer them up so they will win the battle.
 Another saying is the wife of Chen Youliang made this dish for the soldiers who have digestive system problems so they won’t starve in battle.
 With this dish being made with mince and ground rice the soldiers can easily digest this with both meat and rice.